JThompsonUK/MLP-to-do-list/README.md

 ## MLP To-DO - Instructions

-A simple app where you can add, delete and mark a task as complete.
-The app runs in docker for easy development and consistent .
+A simple app where you can add, delete, mark a task as complete/incomplete.
+The app runs in docker for easy development and consistency.

-Completed is a dateTime field which allows to check if and when the task was completed

 ## Installation